• Skip to main content

 PRACTICAL WORKSHOP: Coloured Diamonds are tested with portable polarioscope, PL Inspector, microscope and handheld spectroscope in screening and identification.

-Oct 6, 2018 – Coloured Diamonds – Identifying of Natural, Treated and Synthetic Diamonds with Standard and Advanced Instruments
+Coloured Diamonds – ID of Natural, Treated and Synthetic Diamonds with Standard and Advanced Instruments – Carlsbad, USA

 Instructor: Branko Deljanin, B.Sc., GG, FGA, DUG (CGL-GRS Lab, Canada)